hyosung11/Launch-School/Courses/journal.md

 13:01 Taking me about 25 minutes to solve these simple problems.
 I'm okay.
 Got it.

 13:28 Finished first pass at Practice Problem 10.
 I need to study that one again and again.
 I also need to dig into the details of `Array.prototype.sort`.
 Time for a lunch break.

+14:10 I want to do one more problem before leaving to get the kids.
+This is after a short lunch break.